A Guide to Setting Up Family Investment Company (FIC)

 Frequently Asked Questions

-How to set up a fic?
+How do you set up a Family Investment Company?

-Is a family investment company a good idea?
+Is a Family Investment Company a good idea?

 What is a Family Investment Company?